isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    "Dhcp4": { "lease-database": { "on-fail" : "stop-retry-exit", ... }, ... }

+The possible values are:

-The default value for MySQL and PostgreSQL is ``stop-retry-exit``, which disables the dhcp service while trying to automatically recover lost connections and shuts down the server on failure after ``max-reconnect-tries``.
+-  ``stop-retry-exit`` disables the DHCP service while trying to automatically recover lost connections.
+Shuts down the server on failure after exhausting ``max-reconnect-tries``.
+This is the default value for MySQL and PostgreSQL.

-Other valid values are: ``serve-retry-exit`` which does not disable the dhcp service but shuts down the server on failure after ``max-reconnect-tries`` and ``serve-retry-continue`` which does not disable the dhcp service and does not shut down the server even if the recovery fails.
+-  ``serve-retry-exit`` DHCP service continues while trying to automatically recover lost connections.
+Shuts down the server on failure after exhausting ``max-reconnect-tries``.

+-  ``serve-retry-continue`` DHCP service continues and does not shut down the server even if the recovery fails.

 .. note::